AUTHENTICALLY KNOW JESUS

 We should love what Jesus loved, and Jesus loved the church enough to die for it, so we commit to attend His church.
 So the first step everyone takes at The Refuge is to gather Sundays to celebrate the hope of Jesus.

 Life is better connected!
 Every person has a next step, and everyone has room to grow in their faith.
 And growing in groups helps us become more like Jesus and share life with others, so we hope you will take your next step and join a group today!

 We are never more like Jesus than when we serve!
 We serve in the church and outside the walls of the building.

 We want to help you find exactly how God has wired you.
-We want to partner with you in your growth track.
+We want to partner with you in your growth in Christ.

 We also want to challenge you to reach out in your community, showing the love of Jesus

 Reaching out to others by sharing and showing the hope and love of Jesus.